Help for New Freshman Students

 Degree Audit Report

 The Degree Audit Report is available through WebPortal and shows the classes students have taken, the classes students must take, etc. For the first semester that students attend SDSU, the Degree Audit Report is available only at the SDSU Undergraduate Advising Center and not through WebPortal.
-If you meet with Pamela Gardner during your first semester at SDSU, please bring a copy of your Degree Audit to your meeting.
+If you meet with a CFD undergraduate advisor during your first semester at SDSU, please bring a copy of your Degree Audit to your meeting.